 You can use a transparent outro (a MOV file) that can be overlayed on your YouTube video using your video editing application (iMovie, Premiere Pro, Final Cut Pro, Da Vinci, etc.).

 Here are some sample outros.
 The last sample below is a MOV file you can overlay on the last frames of your YouTube video.
 The black area of the MOV file is actually transparent, so your viewers will be able to see both this outro and the underlying video frames.

 Cube Outro – Display your contact information.

-URL – An example of a MOV file that you can overlay on the final frames of your YouTube videos using a video editing application.
+URL – A clip you can add after the final frames of your YouTube videos using a video editing application.

 Acrylic – Facebook – This is an example of a video clip (a MOV file) that you can overlay on the last frames of your YouTube video.
 The black area of the video is actually transparent, so your viewers will be able to see both this outro and the underlying video frames.